martis42/depend_on_what_you_use/examples/target_mapping/README.md

 ```

 We can fix this problem easily with another kind of target mapping.
-Executing the following succeeds as we tell DWYU to that library `a` provides the headers from all its transitive dependencies including library `c`.
+Executing the following succeeds as we tell DWYU to that library `a` provides the headers from dependency `b` including all its transitive dependencies including library `c`.

 ```shell
 bazel build --config=dwyu_map_transitive_deps //target_mapping:use_lib_c
 ```

+If we would use dependency `e`, the analysis would still fail as we mapped only `b` and its transitive dependencies.
+Like with the direct dependency mapping, we simply could have mapped all direct and transitive of `a` into `a` itself to overcome such a case.